-The promises are written on the back and sealed by a line drawned in the wet filler.
+The promises are sealed by a line drawn in the wet filler.

-Pledges is about the difference between words and actions.
+Pledges are about the difference between words and actions.
 To give your word and stand by it changes reality.
 Faith in a promise depends on the context in which it is given.
-Which institutions that sanction it.
+Which institutions sanction it?
 A marriage.
 A testimony.
 A contract.

 Can art give power to a promise?
-Can you believe in a promise sealed in a work of art?
+Can you believe in a pledge sealed in a work of art?

 See images from the first session of PLEDGES made during "Wintersolstice 2018 Poems to Orpheus", an art event at Museum of Technology in Oslo, here.